Brassawiking/Expedition-Unknown-TRPG/README.md

 If the players to decide to spend time researching it, a longer time will pass for the expedition but the puzzle will eventually be solved if they continue.
 The players may also decide stop researching and give it another try themselves.
 The GM will then give a number of clues equal to the number of days researched divided by how many days of research a single clue takes.
 The amount of research needed for a single clue will depend on how hard the challenge is and where the puzzle is being researched.
 The main camp has the biggest resources, if you can get them to make it their first priority...

 Sometimes when a challenge is triggered, the player with be under stressful conditions.
 It might be due to trying unlock a panel while on a very high ladder, or it can be during a critical situation.
 Before receiving the puzzle, the player rolls a stress check.
 If they fail, the GM does the same as when giving a failed roll for a clue.
 If however, the GM rolled a 6, the entire puzzle is false and the player will have to make a succesful double-check to get the real puzzle.

+When a possible solution to the puzzle is found, the player can try to make a break-through.
+This action can take a different amount of time.
+If the player gets a break-trough with a door panel, it might just take a couple of seconds to perform.
+If they get a break-through for a analyzing the chemical compunds of a unknown toxic gas, then maybe it takes the whole day to get the results.

 ## Critical situation
 During the expedition, a critical situation can occur.
 During this, everything is played out turn based and in rounds, where each round represents a few seconds.
 Critical situations could for example be a battle or toxic gas breaking out.
 The assigned escorts will have their highest priority to contain and control the situation, and to ensure the safety of the people they are escorting.
 However, they are also told to listen to your commands and orders.
 Orders are only possible if you out rank a person.
 Commands are persuasion based, if you don't make it clear why you should go deeper into danger, they will not obey your request.

 Depending on the current situation, ranks and relationships, the escorting soldiers may either cooperate with you or force you to comply.
 And if you do not see eye to eye on what is of the outmost importance, you may just have to break away on your own by force...

 When a critical situation is initiated, every player rolls a 1d6 for turn order (1 goes first, 6 goes last).
 If they roll the same, they may choose each round who goes in what order.
 The GM will also roll similar for any other things and events that will be present during the situation.
 For instance, it could be a monster attacking.
 Or it could be a gas pipe that is about to explode from built up pressure.
+Any initatives from the GM that are the same as the players iniative, are performed after the players.
+That means if all players roll a 1, they will all be able to do something first every round before the GM acts.
 A round is done when all present with initiative have done their turn.
 For example, the gas pipe has initative 4 and will explode if nothing is done on round 3.
 The players rolled 2, 3 and 5.
 On the third round, the two first players manage to do their turns, before pipe exploded.
 The third and last player (if able) does their turn after the explosion.

 Those with initatives on the GM side does not need to be shown to the players.
 So there can be a hidden event ticking away each round without them realizing unless they are observant...